 13. Algology.-Lect.: Two hours per week.
-Lab.: Four hours per week.
+Lab.: Four hours

-Prerequisite.-Biology 12.
 The work of this class is chiefly in the field, and consists of studies in Ecology, with special reference to marine and fresh water algae.
 Each student will require a pair of waders.